Avanhoo/Engineering_4_Notebook/README.md

 **Part III:**

 Adding a screen definitely made the wiring a mess.
 Code wise I had an issue because I forgot to put the displayio.release_displays() command at the start of my code, which essentially releases the GPIO i2c pins (as the name entails).
-After that got fixed it worked well, though I had to manually find the i2c adresses of the screen and imu this time, code below.
+After that got fixed it worked well, though I had to manually find the i2c adresses of the screen and imu this time, code below (credit to Mr. Miller).
 <details>
 <summary><b>Click to Show</b></summary>